rgs258/django-markdown-view/README.rst

 Django Markdown View
 ====================

-**Serve .md pages as Django templates.**
+**Serve .md pages as Django views.**

+This package aims to make it easy to serve .md files on Django sites.

 .. contents:: Contents
     :depth: 5

 .. note::
-    * The Tested With section describes aspirational goals.
-    * Really, all directions describe aspirational goals.
+    * This package needs tests, and to have Travis properly configured.

 Requirements
 ------------